ZHChu98/Neural_Network_Matlab/README.md

 Please pay attention to the size of each layer's input and output and check whether they correspond to the previous or following layers.<br>

 ### Part 3
-Generally, for each train step, we read a batch of images and labels.
-Then, we feed the model in forward direction by calling forward function of each layer class, which is explained in detail in the documentation below.<br>
+Generally, for each training step, we read a batch of images and labels.
+Then, we feed the model in the forward direction by calling forward function of each layer class, which is explained in detail in the documentation below.<br>

 Note:<br>
 Please pay attention to the name of each layer's input and output as well as layer itself.
 One useful trick is clear workspace each time you finish training.<br>